huggingface/transformers/docs/source/en/llm_tutorial.md

 'I am a cat.\nI just need to be.
 I am always.\nEvery time'
 ```

+### Wrong padding side

-3. Batched LLM inference without left-padding.
-LLMs are [decoder-only](https://huggingface.co/learn/nlp-course/chapter1/6?fw=pt) architectures, which means that they continue your input prompt.
-If your inputs do not have the same length, they will have to be padded.
+LLMs are [decoder-only](https://huggingface.co/learn/nlp-course/chapter1/6?fw=pt) architectures, meaning they continue to iterate on your input prompt.
+If your inputs do not have the same length, they need to be padded.
 Since LLMs are not trained to continue from pad tokens, your input needs to be left-padded.
 Make sure you also don't forget to pass the attention mask to generate!

 ```py
 >>> # The tokenizer initialized above has right-padding active by default: the 1st sequence,